linkdata/jaws/README.md

 Dynamic updates of HTML entities is done using the different methods on the Element object when the JawsUpdate() method is called.

+### Javascript events

+Supported Javascript events are sent to the server and are handled by the Element's UI type.
+If that didn't handle the event, any extra objects added to the Element are invoked (in order) until one handles the event.
+If none handle the event, it is ignored.

+The generic event handler is `JawsEvent`.
+An event handler should return `ErrEventUnhandled` if it didn't handle the event or wants to pass it to the next handler.

+* `onclick` invokes `JawsClick` if present, otherwise `JawsEvent` with `what.Click`
+* `oninput` invokes `JawsEvent` with `what.Input`

 ## Technical notes